nathaniel-heatwole/Freedom_of_Information_Act/README.md

 - Overly conservative survivability criteria drain limited economic resources that could be better spent otherwise, while inadequate safety margins expose the public to unacceptable risk

-- Puts forth research agenda for using the audio to further enhance public safety
+- Puts forth research agenda for using the audio data to further enhance public safety

-- Tests potentially novel legal theory: whether an HD version of a record (video of the fire) can be obtained if a low-definition version exists publicly (FOIA "public domain" doctrine requires only that the records contain the same information, not that they be identical or of the same quality)
+- Tests potentially novel legal theory: whether an HD version of a record (video of the fire) can be obtained if a low-definition version exists publicly ("public domain" doctrine requires only that the records contain the same information, not that they be of the same quality)

-- Proposes privacy test (to be applied in the absence of any public interests supporting release of the records), based on the quantitative privacy thresholds used by federal agencies, and demographic composition of the 100 deaths
+- Proposes privacy test based on the quantitative privacy thresholds used by federal agencies (to be applied in the absence of any public interests supporting release of the records)

 - Learning from disasters is very important if that knowledge: 1) helps the victims of the disaster; or 2) prevents additional victims in the future